vishnukumarkvs/notes/Interview.md

 4. Where do you change the port of a tomcat server
     - We can change by specifying bew value to service.port in applications.properties file

-5. What are starter dependencies in springbo
+5. What are starter dependencies in springboot app
+    - These are pre configured maven dependencies ta